 Time frame: 4 weeks for each assessment period (intervention duration)

-Overall proportion of subjects with Adverse Events/Adverse Device Effects (AE/ADEs)
+Overall Proportion of Participants With Adverse Events/Adverse Device Effects (AE/ADEs) - Male Participants

-Overall proportion of subjects with Adverse Events/Adverse Device Effects (AE/ADEs) i.e. the occurrence of one of more AE/ADE per subject
+Overall proportion of participants with Adverse Events/Adverse Device Effects (AE/ADEs) i.e. the occurrence of one of more AE/ADE per participant.
+The result is presented by the counts of all AEs sorted by SOC and PT for male participants.
+This outcome measure data was collected and analyzed for 150 male participants.

 Time frame: 19 weeks